-Bungle Bungles (Purnululu) & Carr Boyd Ranges
+Bungle Bungles (Purnululu) & Carr Boyd Ranges South and North

 I have just completed a 3 week tour with Sebastien from No Traces Bushwalking comprising one week in the Bungle Bungles (Purnululu) and two weeks in the Carr Boyd Ranges.

 The Bungle Bungles is a truly remote, unique and other-worldly place completely worthy of its World Heritage listing.
 I have seen nothing like it and the experience of exploring there, away from other tour groups for an entire week will remain as a precious memory forever.
 The unique sandstone formations, deep, steep-sided gorges and swimming holes were highlights.
 Exploring the ‘five fingers’ revealed unique gems; hidden, elevated, secret gardens and lengthy swims down ever-narrowing gorges in cool water, moving from narrow passages to wide, deep wells of crystal clear fresh water.